DanielStuttgart/SFND_2D_Feature_Tracking/README.md

 ```

 ### MP.4 Add more keypoint descriptors
 See code for more information.
-Caution: SIFT-keypoint detector does not work with ORB keypoint descriptor.
+Caution: It is not possible to randomly use each keypoint detector with each keypoint descriptor.
+(E.g. SIFT-keypoint detector does not work with ORB keypoint descriptor.
+SIFT- and ORB-keypoint detector do not work with AKAZE keypoint descriptor).

 ### MP.5